A moperadic approach to cyclotomic associators: Reminders on associators and G(R)T

 \subsection{The operad of (parenthesized) chord diagrams}

-Recall \cite{Tam,Fresse} that the collection of Kohno--Drinfeld Lie $\kk$-algebras $\t_n(\KK)$ is provided with the structure of an operad in the category $grLie_\KK$ of positively graded finite dimensional Lie algebras over $\kk$, with symmetric monoidal structure is given by the direct sum $\oplus$.
+Recall \cite{Tam,Fresse} that the collection of Kohno--Drinfeld Lie $\kk$-algebras $\t_n(\KK)$ is provided with the structure of an operad in the category $grLie_\KK$ of positively graded Lie algebras over $\kk$, with symmetric monoidal structure given by the direct sum $\oplus$.
 This is equivalent to Bar-Natan's cabling operation \cite{BN} on chord diagrams.

 Taking the degree completion of the universal enveloping algebra functor, we get an operad $\CD(\KK) := \hat{\mathcal{U}}(\t({\kk}))$ in complete filtered cocommutative Hopf algebras which we view as categories (with only one object) enriched in complete filtered cocommutative coalgebras, that we call the \textit{operad of chord diagrams}.